William Earl Reid: Early years

 Reid was born in Nelson, British Columbia, the son of William Earl Reid and Dolly Renwick, and was educated in Chilliwack.
 Prior to politics, he owned and operated a car dealership in Surrey.

 Local politics

 He served as an alderman for Delta from 1973 to 1978.
 Reid also was chairman of the board for the Metro Transit Authority.

 Provincial politics

 Reid ran in the 1972 provincial elections as a Progressive Conservative candidate for Surrey, but did not win.
 He later joined the Social Credit Party and won in the Surrey riding in 1983.
 With only one riding, Reid was responsible for the entire city of Surrey at that time.
 Reid served as government whip in the provincial assembly.
 Reid also served in the provincial cabinet as Minister of Tourism, a position that had an especially high-profile during Expo 86.
-In 1989, Reid was fired from cabinet after it was discovered he had funnelled a $277,000 lottery grant to two friends, and the matter was referred to the Attorney General's office.
-The ministry declined to lay charges, which erupted into a scandal after allegations were made that Attorney General Bud Smith had improperly intervened in the proceedings.
+He also served in 1988 and 1989 as the Provincial Secretary of British Columbia.